 ...

-Suspend and resume the transaction
+Suspend and resume a transaction

-// Join the transaction
+// Join the transaction.

-TwoPhaseCommitTransaction tx = manager.join("<transaction ID>");
+TwoPhaseCommitTransaction tx = manager.join("<TRANSACTION_ID>");

-// Suspend the transaction
+// Suspend the transaction.

 manager.suspend(tx);